okozmovskaya/acme-web-design/development-strategy.md

 ----

-## 6. User story: Article-Aside
+## 6. User story: About

 ### Branches

-what branch(es) did you work on?
+- This user story was developed on a brach called `6-about`
+- It was merged to master when the feature was finished.

 ### HTML

-what did you change in the HTML and why?
+> This branch about the second page of site which call About.
+On this page site-visitor expect to see some information about company and what she do.
+This page should be part of overall site.

+Create about.html.
+Add html tags, title About and link to css file.
+Copy-paste SEO tag, header, section Newsletter and footer from index.html.
+Add section Main with some nice information about company (about us).
+Add aside element with description what company do.

 ### CSS

-what did you change in the CSS and why?
+Highlight with background color the main part of about us.
+Highlight and align sidebar.

 ----

-## 7. User story: Main-Aside
+## 7. User story: Services

 ### Branches